 The first Birman arrived in the USA in 1959 and was registered in 1967.

 Birman cat appearance:

-The Birman is a moderate-sized cat who is well proportioned.
-It does not reach full maturity until around 3 years of age.
-The tail is of medium length, the legs medium, with round paws and white gloves which are characteristic of the breed.
+Moderate and well proportioned.
+The Birman does not reach full maturity until around 3 years of age.
+Medium legs , with round paws and white gloves which are characteristic of the breed.

-The head is round with full cheeks and a Roman nose.
-The ears are set high on the head, at a slight angle.
+Round with full cheeks and a Roman nose.
+The ears are sit high on the head, at a slight angle.
 The eyes should be a deep blue and oval in shape.